gordon-cs/Simulation-of-Metallic-Glass/system-design-document.md

 1. The project is static: user only need to do reading, and should not modify result file.
 2. No database: we don't have a database since the user is using his existing account on Canaan, and the result file will be sent back to the user's own computer for analysis.
 3. Language: client software in Java, Server in C++.
 Java is good for building interface and can be interactive with the user.
 C++ is good for parallelizing algorithms and shortening computational time.
-4. Input and output: text, csv, and hdf5 binary files. client software will generate a initial-condition text file with user's inputs in the software.
-Matrices (such as conductivity vs temperature matrix) are in csv format, so that all inputs sent from the user to server will be in text files.
+4. Input and output: xml, csv, and hdf5 binary files.
+Client can find template xml file.
+He/she can fill in constants, initial conditions, or path to other matrix files (such as conductivity vs temperature matrix).
+Matrix files are in csv format, so that all inputs sent from the user to server will be in text files.
 The result file will be in hdf5 binary for the convenience of being read by different software (such as matlab) for complex analysis.

 ##### 1. client software design
 1. The main functionality of the the client software is to analysis the calculated result file from the server.
 It reads the data file and translate the data into pixel data that will be used to generate heat graphs.
 2. The second functionality is to log in the server, because in order to use the server, we have to log in using user name, password and the ip address of the workstation.
-3. The third functionality is to read inputs(initial conditions for calculation) from the user.
+3. The third functionality is to send inputs(initial conditions for calculation) to the server.

 ![Image of user class diagram](diagrams/classDiagram_user.png)
 ##### 2. Server class design